Examinations

 Shintaido Qualification System

-Links for exam criteria can be found on the SoA Curriculum page.
+Links for exam criteria can be found on the SOA Curriculum page.

 Following is a table describing eligibility and necessary examiners for each rank.

-| DISCIPLINE | RANK CHALLENGED | INTERVAL BETWEEN EXAMS | NECESSARY EXAMINERS |
+| DISCIPLINE | RANK CHALLENGED | INTERVAL BETWEEN EXAMS |

 | CORE | Instructor | 1 year | Two General Instructors |